notasausage/pi-hole-unbound-wireguard/README.md

 ### Generate Private & Public Keys for WireGuard

 In the next steps, we'll need to create private and public keys for both the WireGuard server as well as a VPN client.
-Once everything is setup, we can create additional keys for other clients to use the VPN as well.
+Once everything is set up, we can create additional keys for other clients to use the VPN as well.

-I've found it easiet to first become root before running the commands below:
+I've found it easiest to first become root before running the commands below:

 ```shell
 sudo su